Mustafa Balbay: Ergenekon case

-Mustafa Balbay is detained as part of the government’s investigation into the alleged Ergenekon plot, that authorities claim was aimed at overthrowing the current Turkish government through a military coup.
+Mustafa Balbay is detained as part of the government's investigation into the alleged Ergenekon plot, that authorities claim was aimed at overthrowing the current Turkish government through a military coup.
 He was initially detained on July 1, 2008, brought to Istanbul, and questioned about his news coverage and his relations with the military and other Ergenekon suspects.
 Police searched his house and the Ankara office of Cumhuriyet, confiscating computers and documents.
-Released four days later, Balbay was detained a second time in March 2009 and placed at Silivri F Type Prison in Istanbul pending trial.
+He was released four days later.
+However, Balbay was detained a second time in March 2009 and placed at Silivri F Type Prison in Istanbul pending trial.
 He was moved to solitary confinement on February 28, 2011.
 His first trial appearance took place after nine months in detention.
 On February 25, 2011, the president of the Court, Köksal Şengün, officially opposed his detention, however, the court decided to keep him in detention with majority votes.
 From October 2012, he shared a cell with the arrested journalist Tuncay Özkan.